SamuelGarciaIESBelen/JSProject-Heroes-Teams/README.md

 Next updates:<br>
 - A page for each hero and team with images
 - A map pointing to the team location<
-- A description of the hero and their powers<br>
+- A description of the hero and their powers 1<br>